AndrewSellek/prizmo_development/README.md

 * chemNet - the chemical network specified as a list of reactions
 * atomData - the file containing the details of level energies and fits for the de-exciation rates for the atomic cooling
 * radiation_type - details of the spectrum to use
+* BB_params - parameters describing a stellar blackbody
 * nphoto - the number of energy bins to use
 * energy_minmax - the minimum and maximum energies to use (eV)
 * dust_minmax - the minimum and maximum dust grain sizes to use (cm)
-* refInd_file - the file containing the refractive indices for the dust The command line arguments that were used are logged in a readme file in the runtime_data folder
+* refInd_file - the file containing the refractive indices for the dust
+* NCPAH - the number of carbon atoms per molecule to assume for the PAH opacity calculation The command line arguments that were used are logged in a readme file in the runtime_data folder

 Note: When you change radiation or dust properties, it is recommended that the contents of the runtime_data folder be deleted!